barbeque/x1-turbo-ps2-keyboard-adapter/README.md

 This repository contains code and a PCB design to implement a PS/2 keyboard adapter for [the Sharp X1 and X1turbo 8-bit personal computers](https://en.wikipedia.org/wiki/X1_(computer)).

 # Current Status
-Proof-of-concept that generates one key packet over and over.
-Does not read PS/2 keyboard.
+Proof-of-concept that reads the PS/2 keyboard and generates a "pressed" event.
+Does not correctly send key-up yet.

 ## Known Issues
  * Doesn't work